The Middle Kingdom—a land of extraordinary landscapes and ancient history. But, when is the best time to go?

 Autumn is one of the most popular times to visit China, as the summer humidity disappears and temperatures drop to the comfortable twenties.
 The autumn colours are a highlight between September and December, decorating the country in vibrant foliage.
 Guangzhou and Guilin are still warm, in the high twenties, while the rest of China enjoys temperatures around 20 degrees celsius, with some scattered rain and cloud.

 One of China’s two ‘Golden Weeks’ is held in early October to celebrate the founding of the People's Republic of China.
 While it is one of the busiest times of the year, it's a fantastic opportunity to experience one of China's biggest holidays and enjoy traditions like parades, flag-raising ceremonies, exhibitions and grand firework displays.

-Chinese New Year (late January or February) marks another of the country's Golden Weeks, where many locals head to their home towns to celebrate the new lunar year.
-This wonderful tradition, capped off by the lantern festival, is well-worth enduring the weather and crowds for.
-Beijing averages around 2 degrees celsius in January, but down south in the winter, it is still warm – Guangzhou averages temperatures in the high teens.
+Chinese New Year (late January or February) marks another of the country's Golden Weeks, where many locals head to their home towns to celebrate the New Lunar Year.
+This wonderful tradition, capped off by the Lantern Festival, is well-worth enduring the weather and crowds for.
+Beijing averages around 2 degrees celsius in January, but down south in the winter, it is still warm – Guangzhou averages temperatures in the high tens.

 China really does have a season to suit everyone.